 TMJ stands for temporal mandibular joint.
 Temporal, which refers to the temple area of your skull; mandibular refers to the mandible, or lower jaw; and the joint in this case refers to the joint where the head attaches to the jaw.
 TMJ is a term commonly used to describe a number of painful or functional problems of the jaw.
 These problems are relatively common.
 Some studies suggest that as many as one in every four persons have some type of jaw problem.
-Fortunately, most of these people can be helped with treatment.
+Fortunately, a dentist can help most of these people with proper treatment.

 Problems with this joint may be caused by variety of reasons, including a misalignment of your teeth, some kind of physical trauma to the area, or an excess of muscle tension.
 There is cartilage which buffers the bones and muscles that come together in this area, but any of a variety of problems in this area can create quite a lot of pain and biting difficulties.